-Near the remnants of medieval Glasgow is the Merchant City, with some of the city's most important Georgian and Victorian buildings, many of them built by prosperous tobacco merchants.
-Today the area is noted for its trendy eateries and for the designer stores that line Ingram Street and others.
-Many of Glasgow's young and upwardly mobile make their home here, in converted buildings ranging from warehouses to the old Sheriff's Court.
-Shopping here is expensive, but the area is worth visiting if you're seeking the youthful Glasgow style.
-Stick to well-lit, well-traveled areas after sunset.
+Near the remnants of medieval Glasgow is the Merchant City, with some of the city's most important 18th-century buildings.
+Many of them, like the great mansions along Ingram Street, were built by tobacco merchants with profits from the tobacco trade.
+Today those palatial homes hold restaurants and designer stores; one especially grand example houses the Gallery of Modern Art.
+Many of Glasgow's young and upwardly mobile have made their home here, in converted buildings ranging from warehouses to the old Sheriff's Court.
+Shopping is expensive, but the area is worth visiting if you're seeking the youthful Glasgow style.